-Yes, you must make a claim within 14 days of the end of your period of self-isolation.
+Yes, you must make a claim within 28 days after your first day of self-isolation.
 We cannot accept applications after this point.
-For example, if you are instructed by NHS test and Trace on 1 October to stay at home and self- isolate for 14 days, your isolation period ends on 15th October and you must apply for the test and Trace Support payment by 28 October.
+For example, if you are instructed by NHS Test and Trace that your self-isoaltion period started on 1 January you must apply for the Test and Trace Support payment by 29th January.

 Who is not eligible?